 - Unlevel or unbalance.
 If you’re on the trainer and notice that it wobbles or is unbalanced, you’ll want to use the levelers at the bottom of the unit if they exist.
 A general rule of thumb is to tighten the four levelers completely, and then slowly unscrew the levelers and test the machine’s balance.
 You’ll eventually find the right level and balance your cross trainer.
 You may want to position the trainer on a solid surface for better stability.

 - High resistance or no resistance.
-When resistance issues occur, it could be due to a console or generator issues.
+When resistance issues occur, it could be due to console or generator issues.
 Check the cables to ensure that they’re firmly in place and not damaged.
 Try turning the resistance to zero and turning back up one notch to see if it helps.

 - Slipping pedals.
 Belt tension or bearing issues are the common cause for slipping pedals.
 The belt’s tension needs to be increased or the drive assembly may need to be replaced if the slipping is bearing-related.

 - Knocking.
 A knocking or creaking noise that wasn’t there before may be an issue with the following components: pedal, axle or belts.
 Tighten the pedals and arms, replace the axle, and tighten or replace the belt as necessary.
+I have a guide on fixing a noisy cross trainer.

 - Squeaking.
-A key indicator that there’s issues with lubrication is squeaking.
+A key indicator that there are issues with lubrication is squeaking.
 If there’s squeaking from your cross trainer, you’ll want to lubricate all of the pivot points.
 This is done by removing the cover over the handles and pedal arms.
 Grease the components using the grease supplied with the elliptical.
 You can also purchase additional lubricant as necessary.

 - Incorrect speed.
 When the console is displaying an incorrect speed, the key issue could be the wiring, console or the reed switch.
 Be sure to unplug your machine and locate the reed switch.
 You may need to adjust the switch to ensure that it’s close enough to the magnet to detect the speed.
 You may also have an issue with the console, which may require replacement.